Tax Rates 2011/2012

 Plant and machinery – Annual Investment Allowance (AIA)

-The AIA gives a 100% write-off on most types of plant and machinery costs, including integral features and long life assets but not cars, of up to £50,000 p.a.
-The limit is increased to £100,000 for expenditure incurred on or after 6 April 2010 (1 April 2010 for companies).
-Special rules apply for accounting periods straddling these dates.
+The AIA gives a 100% write-off on most types of plant and machinery costs, including integral features and long life assets but not cars, of up to £100,000 p.a. (£50,000 for expenditure incurred before 6 April 2010 (1 April 2010 for companies).
+Special rules apply for accounting periods straddling these dates.)

 Any costs over the AIA fall into the normal capital allowance pools at either 10% or 20%.
 The AIA may need to be shared between certain businesses under common ownership.